Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Fluctuation-response relations for steady states

-In this section, we derive a fluctuation–response relation applicable to steady states, including non-equilibrium, which serves as the foundation for the subsequent sections for the constitutive equations of non-equilibrium fluids.
+In this section, we derive our central fluctuation–response relation [Eq.~\eqref{eq:dA/dt}] applicable to steady states, including non-equilibrium, which serves as the foundation for the subsequent sections for the constitutive equations of non-equilibrium fluids.

 We consider steady state correlation functions in ergodic systems.
 Under the assumption of ergodicity, steady state correlation functions can be defined equivalently as averages over a single long-time trajectory or over a phase-space ensemble, see Appendix~\ref{App:correlation_def}.
 This framework is applicable to systems that relax within a finite time scale but allows for slow relaxation processes.